 Photo Courtesy Deviantart

-1970’s England is to thank for the origination of the Goth movement.
-It was there an early goth culture rose from the British rock scene, and steadily made its way over to the United States.
-From there the goth culture continued to branch out into various subcultures of gothic.
-It is now making a steady appearance in the mainstream fashion industry internationally.
+The Goth movement originated in 1970's England, rising from the British rock scene.
+It made its way over to the United States, where it continued to branch out into various subcultures of gothic.
+Goth is now making a steady appearance in the mainstream fashion industry internationally.

 Photo Courtesy Tumblr

 Urban fashion identifies a certain look that sways to Hip-Hop and R&B music.
 It puts an interesting twist on ready-to-wear items by mixing high-end and low-end effortlessly.
-Also called urban-chic or streetwear fashion, urban fashion is often multi-cultural with a largely African American influence.
+Also called urban-chic or streetwear fashion, the style is often multicultural with a largely African American influence.